arnav-jain1/Spring_2024/330/notes/10-Graphs.md

 	An array of |V| elements where each element is a vertex and points to a linked list of all of the verticies it is adjacent to
 	Total length of the linked lists is 2*# of edges (|E|)
 	Storage: $\theta(V + E)$
-Adjacency-matrix representation
+	Number of verts + edges which checks out Adjacency-matrix representation
 	|V| \* |V| matrix where all numbers are 0 unless there is an edge which then it becomes 1
 	Symmetric for undirected